lkrimphove/tarot-quest-generator/README.md

 # Tarot Quest Generator

 **Tarot Quest Generator** is a tool designed to inspire and generate quests for tabletop role-playing games.
-Whether you're crafting adventures for a grim dark setting like Mörk Borg or any other world of your creation, this generator provides a wealth of prompts using tarot cards.
+Whether you're crafting adventures for a grim dark setting like [MÖRK BORG](https://morkborg.com) or any other world of your creation, this generator provides a wealth of prompts using tarot cards.

 ## Features